Humble Bundle: Piracy

-Software "counterfeits"
+Lugaru source code

 Several games in the Humble Indie Bundles have been released as open-source software as a result of the Bundles reaching certain sales levels.
 One such game was Wolfire's own Lugaru HD, where they released the engine under the GNU General Public License, and also included the various art assets, level designs, and other creative elements under a freely redistributable license for personal use.
 Their intent was to allow programmers to experiment and improve the game's engine using the associated assets.
 Wolfire later began selling the title Lugaru HD on the Mac App Store for $9.99.
 A company called iCoder used the open-source resources to recreate the same game for the App Store, charging only $0.99 for their version of Lugaru. iCoder claims they have the right to recreate and charge for the game under the GNU license, but Jeffery Rosen notes that this did not apply to the art assets.
-Also, Apple's AppStore terms are not compatible with the GPL license.
 The iCoder version was taken down from the App Store after about a week since Wolfire notified Apple of the issue, though so far no explanation has been given by Apple.
 As the iCoder version of the application was popular, being the 60th most downloaded game application prior to its removal, Wolfire offered those who purchased the iCoder version a free copy of their version and codes to unlock the game from within Steam.
 Rosen notes that the incident may discourage developers from releasing their source in the future.